olicauli/oli-bot/README.md

          discord tag (to be changed to github username in the future) and the current version that is being run.

-/echo - replies back with whatever input was passed to it.
+/echo <input> - replies back with whatever input was passed to it.

 /help - lists all of the commands currently packaged with hythlodaeus.